INSTRUCTIONS FOR GRANT APPLICANTS

 NB!
 The Nessling Foundation pays special attention to this section when making funding decisions.

-The impact of environmental research improves when researchers actively communicate about their subject and collaborate closely with the knowledge users throughout the entire research process.
+The impact of environmental research improves when researchers actively communicate about their topics and collaborate closely with knowledge users throughout the entire research process.

-Transmitting research findings to society is part of the job of a researcher who conducts research that promotes environmental protection.
+Transmitting research findings to society is part of the job of researchers who conduct research promoting environmental protection.

-There are many ways of collaborating with stakeholders: workshops, trainings, school visits, bilateral meetings with, for example, landowners, NGOs, companies, decision makers or officials, or perhaps campaigning at a street event.
+There are many ways of collaborating with stakeholders: workshops, trainings, school visits, bilateral meetings (e.g. with landowners, NGOs, companies, decision makers or officials), or perhaps campaigning at a street event.
 There are as many means as there are research topics.
-The most important thing is that you identify the key stakeholders for your research.
+The most important thing is that you identify the key stakeholders of your research.

-The communication and interaction plan section of the application should describe which parties or stakeholders are key to the project and what means are used for interaction.
+The communication and interaction plan section of the application should describe which parties or stakeholders are central to the project and what means will be used to interact with them.
 How is the project communicated about during the project and as the results come through, and what kind of means are used for communication?
-If desired, the communication and interaction plan can also be made as a separate attachment, which is explained in the section.
+If desired, the communication and interaction plan can also be made as a separate attachment, which is described in the attachments section.

-Useful advice for identifying stakeholders and making the communication and interaction plan can be found in the Biodiversa stakeholder engagement handbook.
-You may also find the following graphs helpful for identifying stakeholders and choosing the right communication methods:
+Useful advice for identifying stakeholders and making the interaction plan can be found in the Biodiversa stakeholder engagement handbook.
+You may also find the following graphs helpful in identifying stakeholders and choosing communication methods: